aKimtsPro/MateriAllocationAPI/readme.md

 ## Run project locally:

+Run the `run_dev` batch file

+OR

-In the `application.yml` file of the project, replace the references to environnement variables with values that work for your local environnement.
+In the `application.yml` file of the project, replace the references to environnement variables with values that work for your local environnement (connection postgres).

 You can the run the project as you wish.